HSF/hsf.github.io/newsletter/_posts/2018-04-10-WLCG-HSF-Naples.md

 chapters along with its major R&D goals and stressed again the approach of working together, re-characterising CWP as *Community Wide Projects*.

-After this great introduction the workshop, and a review of the important technology trends and use cases, we continued with a mixture of plenary and parallel sessions that covered the major areas the community needs to invest in.
+After this great introduction to the workshop, and a review of the important technology trends and use cases, we continued with a mixture of plenary and parallel sessions that covered the major areas the community needs to invest in.